From Personal Covenant With Patriarchs To Group Covenant With Israel To Personal Covenant With All Through The Blood Of Jesus.

 Jesus is savior of the Jews.
 He didn't overturn the primary moral and faith focus of our lives which remains our choices, our actions.
 We pick up our cross and follow Jesus.
 We testify.
 We treat others how we would want to be treated.
 We are not Greek philosophers who do one thing with their thought life and another thing with their bodies.
 Our faith and morality is still primarily based on our individual actions, that hopefully follow from our inspired thoughts.

 But we Christians have seen more than our fair share of man's ugly and sinful actions in Jesus Name to know why the word says it is not our thoughts that will follow us into heaven but our "deeds that will follow us" into heaven.
-Revelation14,13 Talk is cheap, actions of faith are precious, so precious they will follow us into heaven, or wherever as Dante clearly perceived.
+Revelation14,13 Talk is cheap, actions of faith are precious, so precious they will follow us into heaven, and perhaps into hell if that's our destination as Dante clearly perceived.

-This is not what Jesus meant by the kingdom of God is within us.
+This is judgmentalism, and subjective judgmentalism, not what Jesus meant by the kingdom of God is within us.

 The political correctness right before our modern eyes is changing our God given sense of individual moral responsibility, and handing it over to PC group think, in and out of the church.
 It threatens to neuter our faith actions and testimony, as individuals.
 If we Christians don't get our faith act together, PC will have us playing by all the new rules of ever shifting modern morals and rather than assessing our actions and faith and testimony to Jesus in terms of His Word and Spirit.